ROCm/rocWMMA/CONTRIBUTING.md

 1. **Test Integration**:
     - All new functionality introduced to rocWMMA must be accompanied by unit tests.
 Unit tests should integrate within the existing googletest framework and must have good code coverage.
 Existing unit tests should be used as a guide and are found in ``test/unit``.
+Be sure to consider rocWMMA's support matrix for datatypes, block sizes and architectures.

     - New features that aim to optimize rocWMMA must have benchmark and validation tests, and performance must approach the compute bound limit or memory bound limit.
 These tests should follow the same googletest framework laid out in the rocWMMA GEMM tests found in ``test/gemm``.